custom-cards/upcoming-media-card/README.md

 ## Installation:

-Install the custom component by following it's instructions.
+* Install the custom component by following it's instructions.
-Install this card by copying `upcoming-media-card.js` to your `www/custom-lovelace/` folder.
+* Install this card by copying `upcoming-media-card.js` to your `www/custom-lovelace/` folder.
+If you're copy/pasting the code always copy from raw files on github (button on top right when viewing code).
-Include it in its own folder like so: `www/custom-lovelace/upcoming-media-card/upcoming-media-card.js`
+* Include it in its own folder like so: `www/custom-lovelace/upcoming-media-card/upcoming-media-card.js`

 This goes into ui-lovelace.yaml under "resources:"